emacsmirror/emacsmirror.net/index.md

 To get a new package added to the mirror add it to Melpa instead.
 That way Melpa users benefit too.

-Some packages that have been available from Melpa for a long time are not available from the Emacsmirror.
-See [these lists][not-mirror] and [these pages][stats] for the various reasons.
+Some packages that are available from Melpa *appear* to be missing from the Emacsmirror.
+The reason for that is that Melpa sometimes creates several packages from a single repositoy, while for the Emacsmirror the smallest unit is the repository.

+See [these lists][not-mirror]
+and [these pages][stats] for the various reasons.

 If, after consulting these resources, you still think that it makes sense to ask me to add a particular package, then please